swirlai/swirl-search/docs/index.md

 SWIRL provides the full benefit of AI - personalized, secure and real-time - without disrupting your current systems or security systems.

-## How does SWIRL work?
+## How does SWIRL Re-Ranking work?

 SWIRL AI Connect is an AI-powered [metasearch engine](https://en.wikipedia.org/wiki/Metasearch_engine).
-It combines a no-code approach to query a huge range of systems.
-SWIRL's  built-in Reader LLM, which can be use most any embeddings, re-ranks results from responding sources so the user doesn't have to.
+SWIRL's unique Reader LLM, which can be use most any embeddings, re-ranks results from responding sources so the user doesn't have to.

+The re-ranking process is roughly the following:
+* Vectorize the user's query (or parts of it)
+* Send the text of the user's query and/or the vector, to each source requested (or default)
+* Asynchronously gather the results from each source
+* Normalize the results from each source using jsonpath (or xpath)
+* Vectorize each result snippet (or parts of it)
+* Re-rank the results by aggregating the similarity, frequency and position, and adjusting for other factors like length variation, freshness, etc

+The [Xethub study](https://about.xethub.com/blog/you-dont-need-a-vector-database) and [explained by Simson Garfinkel here](https://www.linkedin.com/pulse/vector-databases-rag-simson-garfinkel-hzule/) showed that re-ranking so-called "naive" search engines like those that use the BM25 algorithm for retrieval, outperforms moving the data into a vector database for many common NLP tasks such as question answering.

+## How does SWIRL Retrieval Augmented Generation (RAG) work?

 SWIRL AI Connect also includes state-of-the-art cross-silo [Retrieval Augmented Generation (RAG)](https://en.wikipedia.org/wiki/Retrieval-augmented_generation):